-4) Can you make a highlight video and get a full game video from the camps so you have what you need for the college coaches who want you to send them video?
+4) Can you make a highlight video and get a full game video from a camp so you have what you need for the college coaches who want you to send them video?
 This one is huge.
-And why we shoot every game at 3 camps – plus all Hoop Group Camps and WCE showcases are videotaped – to make sure you can make a highlight video (or have me make one).
-Put in front of the coaches – they want to see video from you.
+And why we shoot every game at 3 camps – plus all Hoop Group Camps and WCE / All-Academic showcases are videotaped – to make sure you can make a highlight video.
+Put it in front of the coaches – they want to see video from you.

 Here is what I recommend, depending on your respective answers to the 4 questions posed above (you do not need to do all of the “optional” camps; In each month 1 is enough and a couple are great to give you some experience, exposure and confidence leading up to the two “mandatory” camps):

-Start with an IVY or Patriot school’s camp, on a weekend AFTER YOUR FINALS ARE OVER (unless your finals are in late June and you haven’t begun studying yet in which case get to the Yale et al camp on the first two weekends of the camp season), with dozens of academic D3 coaches watching you play (Yale has had just about every academic school at its camp in recent years).
-Perhaps another one is a mid-week camp such as at Dartmouth.
-The first and second weekends in June are a busy weekends, full of great camps and conflicts!
-Penn, Cornell, Colgate, American, Brown, Harvard et al. All good ones.
-Which means the coaches will be splitting up.
-Dartmouth and Princeton are mid-week.
+Start with an IVY or Patriot school’s camp on a weekend AFTER YOUR FINALS ARE OVER (unless your finals are in late June and you haven’t begun studying yet in which case get to the Yale et al camp on the first two weekends of the camp season – but as this is not the case this year, yet, pls keep looking for updates which will hopefully add additional options to Penn for camps in June), with dozens of academic D3 coaches watching you play (Yale has had just about every academic school at its camp in recent years).
+Perhaps another one is a mid-week camp such as at Dartmouth or Lab Prep.
+The first and second weekends in June are usually busy weekends, full of great camps and conflicts!
+Penn, Cornell, Colgate, American, Brown, Harvard et al. All good ones but the coaches will be splitting up.

-Why is it significant that we are videotaping every game at the two “mandatory camps plus MOS videotapes at the WCE events?
-Because coaches are going to ask you for video – you want to send them a highlight video so you can attract their attention within their 150-second attention-span.
+Why is it significant that we are videotaping every game at the two “mandatory camps plus games being videotaped at All-Academic / WCE showcases and Hoop Group camps?
+Because coaches are going to ask you for video – you want to send them a highlight video so you can attract their attention within their 173-second attention-span.
 They will ask for a full game video once you have their attention.
-Because they are familiar with pretty much every player at each of these camps, so seeing you play against known players is the right way for you to present yourself (rather than from a hs game which they have no way of knowing what the competition level is or the game situation).
+They are familiar with pretty much every player at each of these camps, so seeing you play against known players is the right way for you to present yourself (rather than from a hs game which they have no way of knowing what the competition level is or the game situation).

-And, the last week of July has the Hoop Group Academic 2 camp which, like the All Academic Camp and Academic superbowl, is going to be pretty much essential to all academic student athletes which are not among the 1000 D1 players invited to the NCAA’s new Live Period NCAA Academy.
-I will be at all of these to speak to players and parents.
+And the last week of July has the Hoop Group Academic 2 camp which, like the All-Academic Camp and Academic superbowl, is going to be pretty much essential to all academic student athletes which are not among the 1000 D1 players invited to the NCAA’s new Live Period NCAA Academy.
+I will be at camps to speak to players and parents.

-All Juniors should – MUST, PLEASE, unless you have reached 1560/35 – take the SAT or ACT test 3 times before the end of your Junior Year (including the June tests and brand new July ACT test) so the college coaches will know when they see you at the camps during the summer if your scores are in the range they hope you will be accepted by their respective schools.
+All Juniors should – MUST, PLEASE, unless you have reached 1560/35 – take the SAT or ACT test 3 times before the end of your Junior Year (including the June tests and new July ACT test) so the college coaches will know when they see you at the camps during the summer if your scores are in the range they hope you will be accepted by their respective schools.
 This salient element cannot be stressed enough.
 Yes, the tests are also given in the fall of your senior year but without knowing your best score a coach cannot fully plan on you being admissible.
 Applying ED1 is an important component of the recruiting process which does not affect non-athletes the same way.
 Some high school guidance or college placement advisors prescribe taking the tests only after you have completed the course material; for basketball players this will hinder your recruitment opportunities.
 So, please, take the test multiple times in your Junior year.
 Which test?
 Please consult a professional who can administer a diagnostic evaluation to predict whether the ACT or SAT is better for you.
-Sophs: taking the SAT2 Subject Test in June for a subject you just completed (hopefully on the AP level) is smart and then take the SAT/ACT test for the first time in the fall of your Junior year it’s not a bad idea as it will both give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
+The SAT2 Subject Test are no longer being given putting more emphasis on the AP tests.
+For Sophs, taking the June test or one early in the fall to give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
 Please do not go into a test “cold” without Proper Preparation as it Prevents Poor Performance (“PPPPP”).
 Rule #2 applies.
 And before you get too anxious about the SAT/ACT test, PLEASE KNOW THAT THERE ARE 971 colleges and universities which do not require test scores in all or some circumstances; 126 D3 schools are TEST OPTIONAL and of those, about half are very good to excellent academic schools.
 This is HUGE for some of you so I will repeat it:

 68 GOOD ACADEMIC D3 SCHOOLS ARE TEST OPTIONAL.